Geoodees/AC1_3-Study/README.md

 To run the study locally,

-1. Download the study-export-folder.
+1. Download study-export.zio
+2. Extract all the files
-2. Load index.html in Chrome or Firefox
+3. Load index.html in Chrome or Firefox
-3. Make sure you have an internet connection
+4. Make sure you have an internet connection

 To keep on working or to test the study,